Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 - **Issue:** Similar to the contact form, the subscribe button in the footer was also encountering a 405 error upon submission.
 This was because the form was attempting to send data to a non-existent server endpoint.

 - **Fix:** The same method used to fix the contact form issue was applied here.
 The form's `action` attribute was set to `"#"` and the `method` attribute was set to `"get"`.
 This change prevents the form from attempting to post data and reloads the page upon submission without any errors.

+### Font Display Issues on Mobile
+- **Issue**: The Roboto font was not displaying correctly on mobile devices.
+- **Fix**: Ensure the font is properly imported and loaded across all devices.